100 Days My Prince: Synopsis

 Yi-seo, who managed to escape unscathed in the coup years ago, has been adopted by a commoner man and now lives undercover as a peasant girl named Hong-shim in Songjoo Village.
 It is her adoptive father who eventually finds the terribly wounded Yul and nurses him back to consciousness.
 The fate of her brother Seok-ha is unknown, as they separated after Seok-ha buried her under a stack of leaves and ran away to lure Cha-eon's people who were hunting them in the woods.
-Before separating, they promised to wait for each other at a bridge every 15th of the month.
+Before separating, they promised to wait for each other at a bridge every full moon.
 While Yi-seo goes to the bridge as promised without fail, it has been sixteen years since the separation and she is beginning to lose hope that her brother is still alive.

 As a single woman, Hong-shim is also subjected to the crown prince's marriage decree and she happens to be the oldest single woman in the village.
 Due to the imbalance number of single men and women, Hong-shim finds herself the only one without a pair.
 Instead, she receives an offer to become the concubine of a lecherous nobleman.
 Hong-shim refuses because she says that she is already betrothed to a man named Won-deuk who is serving in the military and has no intention of being the nobleman's fifth wife.
 The deadline for the decree passes by and since Hong-shim is still unmarried, she is subjected to the punishment of 100 floggings.
 To save her, her father takes advantage of Yul's amnesia.
 A very skeptical Yul is told that he is Hong-shim's betrothed, Won-deuk, a man whom her father had recommended but whom she had never met.

-Thus, Yi-seo and Yul get married while neither of them are aware of each other's true identities.
+Thus, Yi-seo and Yul get married and neither of them is aware of each other's true identities.

 The rest of the story follows how the prince seems very strange to the commoner's lifestyle and is initially considered a good-for-nothing-husband by the villagers.
 However, his skills of reading, writing and martial arts remain which impresses Hong-shim and the villagers.
 He eventually returns to the palace and regains his memories of Yi-seo later and the two reunite again.